Chrysler Executive

-The Chrysler Executive was a car offered by the American automobile producer Chrysler from 1983 through 1986 during the malaise era of American automobile manufacture.
+The Chrysler Executive is a car offered by the American automobile producer Chrysler from 1983 through 1986.
 The Executive was a stretched version of the Chrysler LeBaron aimed at the then booming market segment of limousines.
 Chrysler chose to use the stretched wheelbase E-body instead of the M-body platform used by the rear-wheel-drive Chrysler Fifth Avenue.

 The Executive and the 1985–1987 Cadillac Series 75 were the only factory-offered limousine models during the mid-1980s that both offered front-wheel-drive only.
 The two original 1982 Chrysler Executive prototypes were finished in dark red with matching vinyl tops, and red cloth interiors.
 Although fully functional, these two vehicles were for promotional use only and were used in various car shows.